ongr-io/ElasticsearchBundle/Resources/doc/suggesters/indexed_suggesters.rst

 Context
 ~~~~~~~

-Context suggester does not only use the `parameters`_ used in completion suggester, but you must also set additional context mapping, into which you’ll store your data.
+Context suggester not only uses the `parameters`_ used in completion suggester, but also additional context mapping, into which you’ll store your data.
 To do this, ESB uses special annotation objects.

 Here’s an example: